 Entering Third and Fourth Grade

-The Explorers division, headed by Susan Schwartz and Dimitri Bernadel, offers big fun for growing campers!
+The Explorers division, headed by Michele Mann and Dimitri Bernadel, offers big fun for growing campers!
 Explorers enjoy all the activities on The Ranch, along with an opportunity to choose areas of special interest during Club periods.
 Options include athletic clinics, crafts, hobby areas, aquatics specialties, and/or artist-in-residence workshops.

 Explorers get the chance to experience the commitment and camaraderie of teamwork through participation in intramurals.
 Teams face off on rinks, courts, or diamonds to test their newly honed abilities and practice cooperation and teamwork, while their coaches lend encouragement and inspiration.